Buy-to-Let Explained

 If you are arranging a buy-to-let mortgage, lenders may also expect the property to be let on an Assured Shorthold Tenancy.
 A letting agent can help ensure the tenancy structure meets lender requirements.

-For guidance on structuring your finances correctly, you can explore our support for buy-to-let mortgages.
+For guidance on structuring your finances effectively, explore our support for buy-to-let mortgages.

 Self-Management vs Using a Letting Agent